evanmcnicol/wd_assign2/readme.txt

 - Number of guests must be greater than 0.
 - Voucher payment displays a voucher code field and hides the credit card field.
 - Online payment displays a credit card field and hides the voucher code field.
-- Credit card numbers are checked for correct lengths
+- Credit card numbers are checked for correct lengths.
     - Via/Mastercard: 16 digits
     - Amex: 15 digits